WanakitsamphanTh/numerical-analysis-2025/README.md

 ## Language and Tools
 I was instructed to use C and gnuplot for this course.
 However, I used Python for homework 2 due to issues with my IDE.
-All programs ran on Windows 10.
+All programs were executed on on Windows 10.

 ## Contents
 **Homework 1**